All-Inclusive 5-Day Romance Novel Convention - Only $699 or less! Which includes…

 Well, part of the reason my expectations were a little low is because I didn’t know Jimmy.
 Now, mind you, I love shopping for cover novel photos at his website, RomanceNovelCovers.com.
 Jimmy really understands women’s fantasies, and he knows exactly how to play to them when he poses.
 During a couple of different classes on creating memorable covers and swag, he gave us some great tips on the topic.

 I must admit part of the reason I didn’t expect much from the conference is that I figured any guy who looked like Jimmy would have the IQ of a Cobb Salad… Jimmy’s actually damned smart, he knows romance readers, and he has insights about art, covers and photography romance writers would do well to listen to.
-I enjoyed RNC, which is going to be at the Golden Nugget again next year.
-I hope to attend it if my writing schedule allows.”
+I enjoyed RNC.
+I hope to attend it again next year if my writing schedule allows.”

 |New York Times & USA Today Bestselling Author, C.J.
 Ellisson